SpindlySpider/UoP-AI-CW/Documentation.md

 # *Selection Step Design Decisions*

 ## Overview
-The selection step chooses individuals from the population to become parents.
-Two methods are implemented in the code: **cumulative probability selection** and **tournament selection**.
+Selection chooses individuals from the population to become parents.
+The code implements two methods: **cumulative probability selection** and **tournament selection**.

 ---

 ## 1. Cumulative Probability Selection

 ### Method
-- Fitness values are normalized and accumulated into a cumulative distribution.
+- The fitness values are normalized and accumulated into a cumulative distribution.
-- For each selection, a random number is drawn.
+- A random number is drawn for every selection.
-- The first individual whose cumulative probability exceeds the random number is selected.
+- The first individual whose cumulative probability reaches and surpasses the random number will be selected.

 ### Design Rationale